Ilf-Ali-Momin/ai-diff-review-service/DECISIONS.md

 Running log of every ambiguity resolved and every alternative rejected.

-**This file is appended to during the build, before the code that depends on the decision is written.** It is not reconstructed at the end.
-It is the raw material for SUBMISSION.md and for the interview, where the question will be "why did you do it that way" and the answer needs to be immediate.

 Entries D-001 to D-012 were decided during planning, before any code.
 Continue numbering from D-013.